Prosecutions commenced by the Work Health and Safety Prosecutor (WHSP) are heard in the following courts:

 - work health and safety project orders.

-Appeals from decisions made by the Magistrates Court of Queensland are usually brought in accordance with section 222 of the Justices Act 1886 (the Justices Act) and heard by a single judge of the District Court of Queensland.
+Appeals from decisions made by the Magistrates Court of Queensland (summary matters) are usually brought in accordance with section 222 of the Justices Act 1886 (the Justices Act) and heard by a single judge of the District Court of Queensland.
 Appeals from District Court decisions for category 1 offences (reckless conduct) and industrial manslaughter (indictable offences) are made to the Court of Appeal.

 Records of court process and decisions

 Decisions handed down by the Magistrates Court of Queensland are usually not published by the Court.
 Transcripts of court proceedings, including sentencing remarks, can be purchased from Auscript via 1800 287 274.
 Judgments from appeal decisions are usually published on the Queensland Supreme Court Library website.